kimmodal/AI-Learning-Resources/README.md

 Good AI learning resources I have benefited from.

 - I tried to list this by reading order
-- Prerequisite: Basic kowledge of programming or how computers work at the level of first year CS intro course
+- Prerequisite: Basic knowledge of programming or how computers work at the level of first year CS intro course

 ## General Overview
 - Chip Huyen. *AI Engineering*.
 O'Reilly.
 2024.